toutoubest/Normi/README.md

 this is the example code

 #many csvs:
-ranked_Edges_distance*.csv are some auc output of the different divergences.
+rankedEdges_TimeLag_dist*.csv are some auc output of the different divergences.